The Office of the Registrar is located in Mellon Hall. Contact the office at 410-626-2513 or annapolis.registrar(at)sjc.edu.

 Read the college’s policy on compliance with the Family Educational Rights and Privacy Act (FERPA).

-View Voter Registration and Absentee Ballot Requests.
+View Voter Registration and Absentee Ballot Requests for any state.